British Literature and Its Division Into Various Periods

 The Further Classification of the Neoclassical Period

-Puritanism was at its peak during The Restoration period.
-Comedy of manners developed during this period. the talented playwrights of this age were, William Congreve and John Dryden.
-Satire also got popular during this time period.
-Popular writers of the Restoration were: John Bunyan, Aphra Behn, and John Locke.
+• The Restoration Age: Puritanism was at its peak during the Restoration period.
+Satire got popular during this time period.
+Popular writers of the Restoration were John Bunyan, Aphra Behn, and John Locke.

-Augustan age was followed by the Restoration age.
-Pope and Swift imitated the work of the First Augustan.
-Montaigne was a prolific writer who brought up the challenging roles of females.
+• The Augustan Age: Pope and Swift imitated the work of the First Augustan.
+Montaigne was a prolific writer who brought up the challenging roles of women.

-The Age of Sensibility is also named the Age of Johnson.
-Many intellectuals shared their ideas of neoclassicism, a critical approach toward literary work.
-Famous writers during this time period were: Samuel Richardson, Henry Fielding, and Laurence Sterne.
+• The Age of Sensibility: Famous writers during this time period were Samuel Richardson, Henry Fielding, and Laurence Sterne.

 The Romantic Period

-The age came to an end with the passage of the reform bill.
-The period saw a transition from reason to senses, feelings, and imagination.
-Unlike the writers of the previous age, romantic writers’ approach was more towards senses, imagination, and nature.
+This period saw a transition from reason to senses, feelings, and imagination.
+Unlike the writers of the previous age, the romantic writers’ approach was more towards the senses, imagination, and nature.
 Moreover, they shifted from urban society to the rural and natural world.
 Mundane and rationalism in poetry were replaced by mystery and fantasy.

 Characteristics of the Romantic Period